getherbie/herbie/example/site/pages/2-doc/1-index.md

 # Documentation

-This documentation teaches the most important topics to create a website or blog with Herbie CMS.
+This documentation explains the most important topics for creating a website or blog with Herbie CMS.

 ## What exactly is Herbie CMS?